danielylingnew/danielylingnew.github.io/docs/quotes.markdown

 ---

-Inspired by [Paul Graham's quotes page](http://www.paulgraham.com/quo.html), these are some quotes about science, technology, venture capital, life, productivity, and health that I resonate with - hope you take something from them too.
+Inspired by [Paul Graham's quotes page](http://www.paulgraham.com/quo.html), these are some quotes about science, technology, venture capital, life, productivity, and health that I've resonated with - hope you take something from them too.

 <br>